-- A. to assist the Board of Directors in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community and others relating to: (1) the integrity of the Company's financial statements, (2) the effectiveness of the Company's internal control over financial reporting, (3) the Company's compliance with legal and regulatory requirements, (4) the independent auditor's qualifications and independence, and (5) the performance of the Company's internal audit function and independent auditor; and - B. to prepare the audit committee report that SEC proxy rules require to be included in the Company's annual proxy statement.
+- to assist the Board of Directors in fulfilling its oversight responsibility to the stockholders, potential stockholders, the investment community and others relating to: (1) the integrity of the Company's financial statements, (2) the effectiveness of the Company's internal control over financial reporting, (3) the Company's compliance with legal and regulatory requirements, (4) the independent auditor's qualifications and independence, and (5) the performance of the Company's internal audit function and independent auditor; and - 2. to prepare the audit committee report that SEC proxy rules require to be included in the Company's annual proxy statement.

-In fulfilling its purposes, the Committee is responsible for maintaining free and open communication between itself, the independent auditor, the internal auditors and management of the Company, and for determining that all parties are aware of their responsibilities.
+In fulfilling its purposes, the Committee is responsible for maintaining free and open communication between itself, independent auditor, the internal auditors and management of the Company, and for determining that all parties are aware of their responsibilities.

-III.
 DUTIES AND RESPONSIBILITIES

 The Committee has the responsibilities and powers set forth in this Charter.
 Management is responsible for the preparation, presentation and integrity of the Company's financial statements; for the appropriateness of the accounting principles and reporting policies that are used by the Company; and for establishing and maintaining internal control over financial reporting.
 The independent auditor is responsible for auditing the Company's financial statements and the effectiveness of internal control over financial reporting, and for reviewing the Company's unaudited interim financial statements.
-In meeting its responsibilities, the Committee is entitled to rely on the information obtained from the Company's management and the independent auditors.